hossain-khan/android-barebone/README.md

 * Also update your application's theme color.
 See [styles.xml](https://github.com/amardeshbd/android-barebone/blob/master/app/src/main/res/values/styles.xml)

 ### Preview
-Currently the barebone app has two activities.
+Currently the barebone app has following sample activities:
 * `Feature X` - showcases how REST call is made using injected service in ViewModel.
 * `Feature Y` - showcases how RecyclerView can be used in conjunction with DiffUtils.
 * `Feature Z` - showcases how Fragment can also have injection and use service in ViewModel.